SamuelCasellas/Bodifi-Rock-Map/MAINREADME.md

 # Researching program (simplicity is key)
 - Have all the feature layers implemented with appropriate popups.
-- Use a database (Module 5 stretch challenge) that will hold the facts about each location and display the results (like mod.
-2)
+- ~~Use a database (Module 5 stretch challenge) that will hold the facts about each location and display the results (like mod.
+2) EASY: Already implemented in ArcGIS~~

 # Key components for the on-the-search program
 - Must be able to access it as a website (so use glitch)